1) Development roadmap (how this evolves)

 Memory reorientation: how reflection should be guided

-This layer is not about pushing disclosure.
-The idea is to use the interaction itself, plus simple psychoeducation, to judge when reflective work is appropriate and what form it should take.
-Some users may only need grounding and orientation; others may be ready for a small amount of structured reflection.
+This reflective layer is not about pushing disclosure.
+The interaction itself, plus simple psychoeducation, helps determine when reflection is appropriate and what form it should take.
+Some users may only need grounding and orientation; others may be ready for brief structured reflection.

 - Start with psychoeducation: explain in plain language that trauma memory can arrive in fragments, body alarms, images, or loops, and that reflection should stay manageable.